 Grant UBD/RSCH/I.11lFICBF/2018/002.
 In this research project, we aim to study the driving patterns of drivers using simulated and sensor data, identifying extensively detailed driving parameters including distance from traffic light, pressure during braking or acceleration, acceleration.
 These actual driving patterns along any road are not easily observable and measured by an analyst.
 By identifying different profiles (such as safe or unsafe driving) in the driving patterns, a system to warn the driver can be implemented. __ We have collected time series data and is currently looking for a suitable PhD student to analyse the data, applying AI, Machine Learning and/or Deep Learning techniques.
 (FOS/IADA/SDS project)

 1) Grant: UBD/RSCH/1.11/FICBF(b)/2019/001.
 In this project, we aim to develop an evolutionary algorithm which is capable of performing human activities analysis for an autonomous robot.
-(IADA/SDS project) __ 2) Research in developing novel fuzzy, evolutionary and/or deep algorithms for data clustering (feature selection, metric learning, kernel-based approaches, constrained-based, graph-based) or optimisation is also of interest.
+(IADA/SDS project) __ 2) Research in developing novel fuzzy, evolutionary and/or deep algorithms for data clustering (feature selection & extraction, metric learning, kernel-based approaches, constrained-based, graph-based) or optimisation is also of interest.
 (SDS project)

 1) In this project, we plan to create a predictive model for determining risk of patients in non-communicable diseases such as cancer or cardiovascular diseases.
-(IHS/IADA/SDS project) __ 2) Developing learning frameworks for decision-making support in geoscience problems such as prediction of TOC and other geochemical properties, Caprock modelling, characterisation of source rock, reservoir and facies using data science and artificial intelligence.
+(IHS/IADA/SDS project) __ 2) Developing learning frameworks for decision-making support in geoscience problems such as prediction of TOC and other geochemical properties, Caprock modelling, characterisation of source rock, reservoir and facies using data science, machine learning and deep learning.
 (Geology/IADA/SDS project) __ 3) The aim of this project is to characterise processes parameters relating to biomass processes using AI and Machine Learning to gain more insights and information about the processes from FTIR, HDLC and other data. __ 4) In this project, we develop a novel unsupervised and deep algorithms for extracting meaningful features to solve natural language processing and text categorisation problems.
 (SDS)

 Deep learning excels at training powerful models from fixed datasets and stationary environments, often exceeding human-level ability.
 Yet, these models fail to emulate human learning, which is robust, incremental, compositional, constructive, and predictive from sequential experience to reason beyond experience.
 This project investigates mechanisms that can encode, recall and exploit diverse past experiences of an agent to imagine the future and solve non-trivial problems creatively.
 Approaches include at the most granular level, with gradient-based methods, as well as at the architectural level, with modular and memory-based, and meta-learning methods.
 The project will help understand the theoretical capabilities and limitations of AI, it will also pave the way towards creating AI systems that are explainable, controllable, reliable, and dependable — a major challenge with existing AI.
 Methodologies include dynamical systems, neuro-symbolic AI, episodic memory, predictive coding, reinforcement, self-supervising, and self-organizing networks.